 Tradition within our club and the Shodokan/Tomiki Aikido community at large leans towards the wearing of a white (bleached) judo-style uniform made of 100% cotton or a 40-60% polyester-cotton mix, tied with a belt (obi) denoting rank from 6th kyu up to 1st Dan.
-Due to the competitive nature of Tomiki/Shodokan Aikido practice, the wearing of hakama has been relegated to kata demonstrations, and then, only rarely.
+Due to the competitive nature of Tomiki/Shodokan Aikido practice, the wearing of hakama has been relegated to formal demonstrations, and then, only rarely.

 Most Shodokan/Tomiki Aikido practitioners opt for either a light or medium weight Judo-gi that have a tightly woven jacket (uwagi) and heavily reinforced pants (zubon) with knee-patches as they withstand grabbing, throwing and kneeling techniques better than a typical karate suit.

 Judo suits are sized by the height of the wearer, in centimetres.
 Judo suits shrink slightly from new after washing (especially those made from 100% cotton) so we recommend buying a suit in the closest size ABOVE your height.
 Below is a rough sizing guide:

 Height (cms) Size Height (ft ins)